 The Dedicated Respite

-Under 38 CFR §71.40, PCAFC families receive at least 30 days of dedicated respite per year on top of the stipend, separately funded, available in-home, at adult day health, or at a VA Community Living Center / community nursing home.
-The regulation says "not less than 30 days," which means a family with a clinical need can request more if the Primary Family Caregiver demonstrates the need.
+Under 38 CFR §71.40, PCAFC families receive at least 30 days of dedicated respite per year on top of the stipend, separately funded, available in-home, at adult day health, or at a VA Community Living Center or community nursing home.
+The regulation sets a floor of 30 days, so a family with a documented clinical need can request more.

 How to Apply for PCAFC

-Florida's Statewide Medicaid Managed Care Long-Term Care (SMMC LTC) program covers respite as one of its HCBS array services, but only for enrolled members, applicants on the SMMC LTC waitlist (which runs 48,000-59,000 frailty-ranked applicants) cannot access respite via this rail until they are enrolled.
+Florida's Statewide Medicaid Managed Care Long-Term Care (SMMC LTC) program, run by the Florida Agency for Health Care Administration (AHCA), covers respite care as one of its home and community-based services.
+It is available only to enrolled members: applicants on the SMMC LTC waitlist cannot access respite through this rail until they are enrolled.

 The SMMC LTC Respite Statute